sotudeko/nexusiq-reports/README.md

 # nexusiq-reports

   * Primarily, these scripts attempt to provide information on the use of the status property on security vulnerabilities
+  * Typically, these scripts should be run on a Nexus IQ before it is enabled for MJA
   * Data is extracted from a number of Nexus IQ API's and saves to files for later analysis
   * All output files are written to a sub-directory named 'datafiles'
   * These scripts do not actually makes any changes to the Nexus IQ data